slcs-jsc/mptrac/README.md

 * Edit the `LIBDIR` and `INCDIR` paths to point to the directories where the GSL and netCDF libraries are located on your system.

 * By default, the MPTRAC binaries will be linked statically, i.e., they can be copied and used on other machines.
-However, sometimes static compilations causes problems, e.g., in combination with dynamically compiled netCDF and GSL libraries or when using MPI and OpenACC.
-In this case, disable the `STATIC` flag in the Makefile and remember to set the `LD_LIBRARY_PATH` to include the libraries.
+However, sometimes static compilations causes problems, e.g., in combination with dynamically compiled GSL and netCDF libraries or when using MPI and OpenACC.
+In this case, disable the `STATIC` flag and remember to set the `LD_LIBRARY_PATH` to include the libraries.

-* To make use of the MPI parallelization of MPTRAC, the `MPI` flag needs to be enabled in the Makefile.
-Further steps of the installation will require an MPI library such as [OpenMPI](https://www.open-mpi.org) or [MPICH](https://www.mpich.org).

-* To make use of the OpenACC parallelization, the `GPU` flag needs to be enabled.
+* To make use of the MPI parallelization of MPTRAC, the `MPI` flag needs to be enabled.
+Further steps will require an MPI library such as [OpenMPI](https://www.open-mpi.org) or [MPICH](https://www.mpich.org).
+To make use of the OpenACC parallelization, the `GPU` flag needs to be enabled.
 The [NVIDIA HPC SDK](https://developer.nvidia.com/hpc-sdk) will be required to compile the GPU code.
+The OpenMP parallelization of MPTRAC is always enabled.

-Try to compile the code:
+Next, try to compile the code:

     make